Architecture¶

 Protocol-Level:

-field, which is populated with the value passed by the user when they invokeymo_proto_http_create()
+ymo_http_proto_datastruct, has its owndatafield, which is populated with the value passed by the user when they invokeymo_proto_http_create()orymo_http_simple_init().

 It populates the

-field which is optionally populated by user code when itsymo_http_session_init_cb_t
+ymo_http_sessiontype has auser_datafield which is optionally populated by user code when itsymo_http_session_init_cb_tis invoked.

 When the protocol invokes user callbacks, it passes the HTTP proto data field and, where applicable, the HTTP session